wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-powerautomate/includes/1-introduction.md

 ## Learning Objectives
 You will learn:
-* How to create a flow in PowerApps that passes arguments through the command line to WinAutomation
+* How to create a flow in PowerAutomate that passes arguments through the command line to WinAutomation
 * How to create a process in WinAutomation that retrieves arguments from the command line
 * How to use the retrieved arguments as variables in a WinAutomation Process